 Definition: A Rural Consumer is an end-user of the products offered in rural markets.
 More precisely, a rural consumer is one who buys goods & services for self-consumption, reselling or reproduction in rural areas.

 The rural consumer has less disposable income.
-So, they prefer to buy less expensive products.
-They differ from the urban consumers in respect of lifestyles and thinking.
+Therefore, they prefer to buy less expensive products.
+They differ from urban consumers in respect of lifestyles and thinking.

-There is a significant change in the rural consumers due to the growth in:-
+Marketers noticed a significant change in rural consumers due to the growth in:

 - Disposable Income

 - Media Reach